kdoronin/youdownloader/README.md

 #### Windows
 1. Download the latest `YouTubeDownloader.exe` from the releases page
-2. Run the installer
+2. Run the application directly - no installation needed
-3. Launch the application from the Start menu

 #### Linux
 1. Download the latest `YouTubeDownloader.AppImage` from the releases page